adriancostin6/cclap/README.md

 ### CMake integration

 A barebones example CMake file has been provided below.
-Using this along with the example-usage.cpp found in the [./test](test) directory should provide an introduction into how to use the API to parse command line arguments.
+Using this along with the example-usage.cpp found in the [test](test) directory should provide an introduction into how to use the API to parse command line arguments.

 ``` cmake